What is COSC? COSC-Certification For Watches [Complete Guide]

 COSC is a non-profit

-As touch upon briefly earlier, COSC is a non-profit institute.
+As touched upon briefly earlier, COSC is a non-profit institute.
 It is spread out among three separate testing laboratories that employ 60 full-time staff members and 70 auxiliary employees.
 The laboratories are located in Biel/Bienne, Saint-Imier, and Le Locle.

 Their laboratories operate seven days a week to keep up with the constant testing guidelines mentioned previously and 350 total days a year.